bridgecrew-perf6/shiny-server-elastic-beanstalk/README.md

 ### TODO
 - [ ] Add instructions for deploying to Elastic beanstalk
 - [ ] Add instructions for testing locally
+- [ ] Add instructions for mounting persistent storage for apps
+- [ ] Add ui for users to upload apps to the shiny server

 ## Instructions